orangespaceman/training-notes/html-css.md

 Tags should match case (just use lower-case)

-Note that this isn't a strict rule like the previous too, but should still be adhered to
+Note that this isn't a strict rule like the previous two, but should still be adhered to

 ***WRONG***